General Hemp FAQ

 What about pets – are hemp foods safe for animals?

 Hemp Oil Canada is not an animal food manufacturer so we recommend contacting your trusted animal care professional for specific advice.
 However, our staff has commented about the observed benefits of adding hemp foods (hemp oil in particular) to their own pets’ diet.

-The omega fats founds in hemp food products have been shown to be therapeutic with animals’ coats, joints, digestive systems, energy levels and overall well-being.
+The omega fats found in hemp food products have been shown to benefit animals’ coats, joints, digestive systems, energy levels and overall well-being.
 Plus, most animals seem to love the rich nutty taste of hemp seed oil.

 Are their any precautions or warnings to consuming Hemp food products?

 Since hemp foods contain Omega 3 fatty acids and some people can react to Omega 3 fatty acids, caution should be taken for the following conditions:

 1) People who bruise easily, have a bleeding disorder, or take blood thinning medications including warfarin (Coumadin), clopidogrel (Plavix), or aspirin.
 High doses of omega-3 fatty acids may increase the risk of bleeding, even in people without a history of bleeding disorders and even in those who are not taking other medications.

 2) People with either diabetes or schizophrenia may lack the ability to convert alpha-linolenic acid (ALA) to eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), the forms more readily used in the body.
 People with these conditions should be sure to get enough EPA and DHA from their diets.